k8bushlover/XSLT-MusicXmlToSessionBand/README.md

 # MusicXmlToSessionBand
 use XSLT 1.0 to convert MusicXML files to SessionBand (Jazz) formats (beta)

 Will need an XSLT interpreter or platform to launch the XSLT files.
-One may or should be built into Windows (will add more notes as I delve into this again.)
+One may or should be built into Windows (will add more notes as I delve into this again.
+An open source XSLT 3.0 processor is available here: http://saxon.sourceforge.net.)

 The only files I have tested with are MusicXML files as exported from iReal Pro app on iOS, circa mid-2015.